College of Western Idaho: History

 Prior to the creation of CWI, Boise was one of the largest metropolitan statistical areas in the United States without a community college.
 CWI was created on May 22, 2007, when voters of Canyon and Ada counties passed a measure to allow the formation of the new community college district.
 In June 2007, the Albertson Foundation announced it was donating $10 million to help found the college.

 In July 2007, the Idaho State Board of Education selected an initial five-member board of trustees.
 The following month Boise State University faculty member Dennis Griffin was named to a two-year term as the college's first president and CWI began offering academic classes on January 20, 2009, with an enrollment of over 1,100 students.
 In the summer of 2009 the professional-technical programs from Boise State University's Selland College of Applied Technology transitioned to CWI.
 By the fall 2009 semester, CWI enrollment had expanded to over 3,600 students.

 In January 2010, CWI applied for accreditation from the Northwest Commission on Colleges and Universities (NWCCU).
 NWCCU granted candidacy status at the associate degree level in 2012 and initial accreditation in 2016.

 President Griffin retired in August 2009 and was succeeded by Bert Glandon.
 After serving as president for 12 years, Glandon retired from CWI on May 15, 2021.
 The college's board of trustees named Denise Aberle-Cannata the interim president.

-CWI Board of Trustees extended an offer to Gordon Jones on Dec.
-9, 2021 to be the next president at College of Western Idaho.
-Gordon Jones accepted the position of President at CWI and began his tenure as the third president in CWI's history on Jan.
-10, 2022.
+CWI Board of Trustees extended an offer to Gordon Jones on December 9, 2021 to be the next president at College of Western Idaho.
+Gordon Jones accepted the position of President at CWI and began his tenure as the third president in CWI's history on January 10, 2022.

-CWI selected the otter as the official mascot in January of 2022.
+CWI selected the otter as the official mascot in January 2022.